lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

     IPADDR=10.240.212.28
     NETMASK=255.255.255.0
     GATEWAY=10.240.212.1
 please use command below to restart network service.

-> \#service network restart
+    \#service network restart
-IP地址设置好以后重启网络服务：service network restart。

 >**NOTE:**
 >If using IB for Application network configuration, config will show ***fail*** when restart network service.
-You see this error because IB driver and service is not well installed, LiCO will take care of them later, So don't worry about it.   application-network是IB的时候，设置application-network的ip后，在service network restart的时候，这个ip会设置失败，这个不用担心，这是由于IB的驱动和服务没有安装，后续LiCO会自动的将这些安装好。
+You see this error because IB driver and service is not well installed, LiCO will take care of them later, So don't worry about it.

-- Step 4:  Copy LiCO package and extract it to a directory. 将LiCO拷贝到OS的某一目录下并解压
+###Step 4:  Copy LiCO package and extract it to a directory.

-- Step 5:  copy OS ISO image to LiCO folder, e.g. "/lico_3.x/packages/os". 将OS的ISO文件拷贝到LiCO的目录下/lico_3.x/packages/os
+###Step 5:  copy OS ISO image to LiCO folder, e.g. "/lico_3.x/packages/os"

 >**NOTE:**
->If installing CentOS, please download CentOS-*-DVD.iso to LiCO folder, e.g. "/lico_3.x/packages/os".如果Centos，将下载的CentOS-*-DVD.iso拷贝到/lico_3.x/packages/os目录下
+>If installing CentOS, please download CentOS-*-DVD.iso to LiCO folder, e.g. "/lico_3.x/packages/os".

-- Step 6: Modify the configuration file 修改配置文件
+###Step 6: Modify the configuration file

     [root@mgt ~]# cd /lico_3.x/etc/
     [root@mgt etc]# vi cluster.conf
     DOMAIN="hpc.com"
     OS="centos6.5" #OS version
     OSISO="CentOS-6.5-x86_64-DVD.iso" # ISO image filename

 >**NOTE:**
 >Both CentOS6.5/6.8 and Red Hat 6.5/6.8 is supported by LiCO.
-If you are using RedHat, use following configuration. 当前支持 Red Hat 6.5/6.8 and CentOS 6.5/6.8。如果是Redhat，配置如下
+If you are using RedHat, use following configuration.

->OS="rhels6.5"#OS version
+    OS="rhels6.5"#OS version
->OSISO="RHEL6.5-20131111.0-Server-x86_64-DVD1.iso"  #ISO Image filename
+    OSISO="RHEL6.5-20131111.0-Server-x86_64-DVD1.iso"  #ISO Image filename

-- Step 7: Update Kernel of Head Node 更新headnode的kernel
+###Step 7: Update Kernel of Head Node

->[root@mgt ~]# cd /lico_3.x/setup/
+    [root@mgt ~]# cd /lico_3.x/setup/
->[root@mgt ~]#./0_upgrade_head_node_kernel.sh（don't execute thie command through ssh, execute it locally. ）
+    [root@mgt ~]#./0_upgrade_head_node_kernel.sh（don't execute thie command through ssh, execute it locally. ）
->**Reboot重启机器**
+    ***Reboot***

-- Step 8: Config Network 配置网络
+###Step 8: Config Network
 >**NOTE:**
 >There is no BMC network configuration in following config sample.
-If you are using BMC network, please make sure your Head node has access to BMC network. 在下面这个配置文件中没有定义BMC的网络，对BMC的网络只有一个要求那就是头结点能访问BMC的网络
+If you are using BMC network, please make sure your Head node has access to BMC network.

->If there is no "Login" node in cluster, there is no need to config "public network" 如果集群没有规划登录节点，下面配置文件中的public网络不需要设置。
+>If there is no "Login" node in cluster, there is no need to config "public network".

->[root@mgt ~]# cd /lico_3.x/etc/
+    [root@mgt ~]# cd /lico_3.x/etc/
->[root@mgt etc]# vi networks.conf
+    [root@mgt etc]# vi networks.conf

     net 172.20.0.0 {
         networktype     management-network
         nictype         Ethernet
         mgtifname       eth0  # the nicname of management network on the head node netmask       255.255.0.0
         gateway       <xcatmaster>   #no need to change
         staticrange     172.20.0.11-172.20.1.255
         dynamicrange  172.20.10.1-172.20.10.254
     }